Artume

-Artume (also called Aritimi, Artames, or Artumes) was an Etruscan goddess who was the mistress of animals, goddess of human assemblies, and hunting deity of Neolithic origin.
-Etruscans later appropriated the Greek goddess Artemis.
+Artume (also called Artemisia, Aritimi, Artames, or Artumes) was an Etruscan goddess who was the mistress of animals, goddess of human assemblies, and hunting deity of Neolithic origin.
+She was a daughter of Tinia and Letun, and she had two siblings: A brother called Turms and a twin brother named Aplu.
+Her Greek counterpart was Artemis and her Roman counterpart Diana; however, Etruscans later appropriated the Greek goddess Artemis.
 Aritimi was also considered the founder of the Etruscan town Aritie which is today the Italian town Arezzo.